 A benchmark is a question, not an answer.
 When your number lands outside the range on this card, the useful response is not "fix it" or "ignore it."
 It is "why."
 A repeat rate below your category usually points at product or post-purchase, not at your ads.
 A CAC above your category might be fine if your order value and repeat rate are also above it.
 The card only earns its keep when you read the four metrics together.

 The four I track on every brand are the four on this card.
 Acquisition cost, what it costs to land a customer.
 Order value, what they spend the first time.
 Repeat rate, whether they come back.
 And payback, how long until that customer has returned the cash you spent to get them.
 Those four describe the engine.
 Everything else is detail hanging off them.
+If you want to know the most you can actually pay on that first line, my free maximum allowable CAC calculator computes it from your margin and payback target.

 One rule before you read the numbers: a healthy brand does not need to beat the card on every line.
 It needs the four numbers to fit together.
 A low order value is fine if customers reorder constantly.
 A high acquisition cost is fine if the order value and repeat rate are high enough to pay it back fast.
 The card shows category-typical combinations.
 Your job is to make your own four numbers form a coherent story, not to win every row.